 Time is the “ideal democracy,” there is no aristocracy.
 No matter what you try or do, you never gain even one extra hour.
 And, there is no punishment either if you waste precious time.
 Your supply of time is never withheld.

-Consequently, you can only waste the present moment.
-The past is gone, no longer available, and the next hour reserved for you.
+You can only decide what to do with the present moment.
+The past is gone and no longer available.
+Was it used wisely?
+And, the next hour is always reserved for you.
 Will you use it wisely?

 Most of us go through life, leaving things undone that we wish to do if we had more time. “…the glaring, dazzling truth that you never will have ‘more time,’ since you already have all the time there is…”